ijsKoud/appiecal/README.md

 ## Installation (simple)

-Download and install the docker instance, make sure you have a folder called `data` linked to `data` and have given full permissions to the instance itself (this way it can read and write files in this folder).
+Download and install the docker instance, make sure you have a folder called `data` linked to `/appiecal/data` and have given full permissions to the instance itself (this way it can read and write files in this folder).

 1. Start the server and visit the `/authenticate`
 2. Login with your pnl (it will ask for an email if you have not logged in with that before, they will all look like this: `pnlxxx@emea.royalahold.net`)